Understanding Calories: Balancing Intake and Expenditure

 Calories are a measure of energy, and they come from the food we eat.

-A calorie is defined as the amount of energy needed to raise one gram of water by one degree Celsius.
+A calorie is defined as the amount of energy needed to raise the temperature of one gram of water by one degree Celsius.
+To raise the temperature of a liter of water by one degree Celsius, it would take 1000 calories.

 Each gram of protein or carbohydrates contain 4 kcal/g while fats contain 9 kcal/g.
 For example, an apple contains around 95 kcal whereas a tablespoon of fatty olive oil has 119 kcal – almost 25% more!